Discuss Forum

 What is the RBI Grade B eligibility for female candidates?

-RBI Grade B eligibility criteria as released along with the notification PDF are the same for female and all other candidates, as equal rules are followed.
-Applicants must meet the age limit of 21 to 30 years, have a graduation degree with required marks, and satisfy nationality conditions.
-Female candidates from reserved categories such as SC, ST, OBC, EWS, and PwBD can also avail age relaxation and reservation benefits as per the official guidelines.
+As per the official notification of the Reserve Bank of India, the RBI Grade B eligibility criteria are the same for female and all other candidates.
+Applicants must be between 21 and 30 years of age as on 1st April 2026 and should have a graduation degree with the required marks.
+Female candidates from reserved categories like SC, ST, OBC, EWS, and PwBD are also eligible for age relaxation and reservation benefits as per RBI rules.

 • Age limit: 21 to 30 years (age relaxation available for reserved categories)